 If you’re new to the Clubhouse platform, you will hear folks constantly telling their rooms to “DM me.”
 I looked through the app top to bottom and for the life of me, I couldn’t figure out how to do it.
 There’s an easy explanation.
 You can’t.

-When people are asking for DMs, they are hoping you DM them through their linked social media platforms.
+When people are asking for DMs, they are assuming you will DM them through their linked social media platforms, currently limited to Instagram and Twitter.
 Of course, the funny thing about this is that some folks don’t open up their message capability on their social platform making it impossible to DM them.

 Why doesn’t Clubhouse support room searching?

 One truly bizarre feature seemingly left off Clubhouse is the ability to search active or future scheduled rooms.
 A friend of mine scheduled a talk and when it came time to join her room, I did a search which only turned up clubs and people, not active rooms.
 No problem, I’ll search for the host and find their room.
 Nope.